DXTimer/Spotr/README.md

 - Rspec - to test in the Rails environment
 - Karma, Protractor - to test in the Angular environment
 - Travis-ci - to check the continuous integration
-- Coveralls - to check text coverage
+- Coveralls - to check test coverage

 INSTALLATION
 ------------